-ORS 182.545 requires natural resource agencies to consider the effects of their actions on environmental justice issues.
 As mentioned above, 40% of Oregon's UST facilities are located in census blocks that US EPA identifies as having at least two demographic or environmental indices at or above the 80th percentile nationally, indicating vulnerable populations.
-Just as with the narrower question of how this rulemaking will affect racial equity in Oregon by improving environmental outcomes with increased oversight of the work performed by UST contractors, this proposed rulemaking should improve environmental justice in Oregon.
+By improving environmental outcomes with increased oversight of the work performed by UST contractors, this proposed rulemaking should improve environmental justice in Oregon.